Diffusion Processes on Implicit Manifolds: Related Works

-\paragraph{Score-Based Diffusion Models} Another avenue involves the connections between score-based generative models and implicit manifolds \citep{pidstrigach2022score, de2022convergence, chakraborty2026generalization, buchanan2025edge}. \citep{kharitenko2025landingscoreriemannianoptimization} proposes score-based retractions as approximate projections onto $F(\mathcal{M})$ to recover manifold operations in the implicit manifold setting.
-This allows for good approximations of deterministic Riemannian optimization, but still lacks the desired stochasticity.
+\paragraph{Score-based diffusion models} Another avenue involves the connections between score-based generative models and implicit manifolds \citep{pidstrigach2022score, de2022convergence, chakraborty2026generalization, buchanan2025edge, li2025scores}.
+Kharitenko et al. \citep{kharitenko2025landingscoreriemannianoptimization} propose score-based retractions as approximate projections onto $F(\mathcal{M})$ to recover manifold operations (such as projections of the Riemannian gradient) in the implicit manifold setting.
+This allows for good approximations of deterministic Riemannian optimization tasks, but not manifold-valued diffusions.

 \paragraph{Geometric limits of graph Laplacians} This is the theoretical backbone of IMDs, and consists of the main proof techniques.
-Such limits were pioneered in a series of work by \cite{belkin2003laplacian, belkin2004semi, belkin2008towards}, later refined to pointwise convergence of the random walk graph Laplacian to the Laplace-Beltrami operator by \cite{hein2007graph}.
-More recently, spectral convergence was established by considering continuum limits of point clouds \citep{trillos2015rate, trillos2018variational, garcia2016continuum, trillos2018errorestimatesspectralconvergence}, or metric geometry concepts \citep{burago2015graph}, both of which we will use in the proof of Theorem \ref{thrm:mosco-conv}.
+Such limits were pioneered in a series of work by Belkin and Niyogi \cite{belkin2003laplacian, belkin2004semi, belkin2008towards}, later refined to pointwise convergence of the random walk graph Laplacian to the Laplace-Beltrami operator \cite{hein2007graph}.
+More recently, spectral convergence was established by considering continuum limits of point clouds \citep{trillos2015rate, trillos2018variational, garcia2016continuum, trillos2018errorestimatesspectralconvergence}, or metric geometry concepts \citep{burago2015graph}; both of which we use to prove Theorem \ref{thrm:mosco-conv}.